LukasL97/scala-macros-example/article.md

-# Compile-time Code Generation with Scala Macro Annotations
+# Compile-time code generation with Scala macro annotations

 In this blog post we will take a look at macro annotations, a powerful tool for code transformation and generation in Scala.
 Macro annotations allow us to transform the code of a definition, e.g., a class or method, at compile time.